We have information you must know before you buy the Tundra.

 Opening and closing the tailgate is dramatically eased by the tailgate assist (standard).
 The mechanism starts with a torsion bar in the hinge assembly to make the tailgate feel lighter, and includes a gas-pressurized strut, concealed behind the left taillight, to damp the lowering and assist in raising the lockable tailgate.

 Visibility from the driver's seat is excellent.
 The standard mirrors are large, and can be adjusted to deliver a panoramic view all the way around the truck.
-The optional tow mirrors are also superb.
-They feature a large traditional mirror that's power operated, with a small convex mirror at the bottom that's manually adjustable.
+The optional tow mirrors are superb.
+The tow mirrors feature a large traditional mirror that's power operated, with a small convex mirror at the bottom that's manually adjustable.
 They can be adjusted to cover all blind spots.
 The tow mirrors can be manually extended outward to help the driver see around enclosed car trailers and other big trailers.
 They can be folded inward when parked to reduce the chance of damage.
+We wish the small convex mirrors were power-adjustable, but these are great mirrors.

-The optional navigation system includes a back-up camera.
-It's particularly useful on 4x4 models, as the top of the tailgate towers well above the height of small children, making it possibly a critical safety feature.
-Plus it's extremely useful when hitching a trailer, allowing the driver to position the ball directly below the trailer coupling without having to jump out of the truck 27 times while jockeying into position.
+The navigation system includes a rearview camera, which is a valuable feature.
+It's useful for spotting shorter obstacles when backing up because the top of the tailgate towers well above the height of small children, making it an important safety feature.
+We've found having an experienced co-driver watch the display screen while the driver monitors the mirrors to be a very effective technique when backing up.
+The rearview camera is also extremely useful when hitching a trailer, allowing the driver to position the ball directly below the trailer coupling without having to jump out of the truck several times while jockeying into position.
 The rearview camera is handy when parallel parking, easing and speeding the task.
+Rainwater, mud, glare from the sun, shadows and sunglasses can limit the effectiveness of this feature, but usually it produces a bright, highly useful image on the navi screen.

 The cabs are roomy.
 In occupant measurements, the Tundra generally gives up little or nothing to the competition.
 The Toyota Tundra CrewMax is the current leader in rear-seat legroom, offering more of it than it does front seat legroom.